Team-Anveshak/Design-Archival/Template/main.md

 >
 > where x is an arbitrarily assigned number
 >
+> > Note: All the components inside a link must be broken/unlinked components
+>
 > ##### 4.
 Bearings
 >
 > Bearings must be numbered according to their bearing number as follows: